 Access to ProofDEX and the per-trade proofs it generates are metered in JIL.ai.
 That is one of the token's five live utilities - the exchange is a service the federation sells, and JIL.ai is what pays for it.

 ProofDEX is also where JIL.ai itself becomes tradable.
-Following price discovery via a liquidity bootstrapping pool on 2026-10-01, JIL.ai graduates to a tradable ProofDEX pool on 2026-11-01 - subject to VARA authorization.
+Following price discovery via a liquidity bootstrapping pool, JIL.ai graduates to a tradable ProofDEX pool on an estimated 2026-11-01 - once licensing and counsel's opinion are in place.
 To protect the market at launch, the pool carries a 30-day post-purchase hold and a 10%-per-72-hours sell cap.
 Before 2026-11-01 there is no listing and no trading.
-(VARA framing is a design target, not an approval; none of this is investment advice.)
+(No regulatory approval is claimed or held for JIL.ai; none of this is investment advice.)